Abralia veranyi

 Abralia veranyi is a species of squid in the family Enoploteuthidae.
 Common names include the eye-flash squid, Verany's enope squid and the midwater squid.
 It is found in the Atlantic Ocean and the Mediterranean Sea.
 It undergoes a daily vertical migration from deep waters to near the surface.

 Description

-The midwater squid is a small species with a mantle length of about 4 cm.
+Abralia veranyi is a small species with a mantle length of about 4 cm.
 It has a fin, four pairs of arms and two long tentacles.
 The tips of the arms bear four rows of suckers and there are three hooks on the club of each tentacle.
 The male has the fourth arm on the left modified into a hectocotylus.
 This is used to store spermatophores and transfer them into the mantle of the female during mating.
 The underside of the squid bears about 550 light-producing organs called photophores.
 These are arranged in transverse rows each consisting of 4 to 6 large ones with many small ones in between.
 There are two large and three medium-sized photophores below each of the large eyes.